 All acres of the conservation easement must be protected by a permanent cover of vegetation or water.
 If permanent vegetation does not exist it must be established, generally with the help of cost-share funding provided by the state.
 Once these conservation practices are established it is the landowner’s obligation to ensure that they are maintained.
 This obligation transfers to each new owner.

 If you have additional questions or comments please feel free to contact me.

 Local Contact:

 Matthew Remer: Isanti Soil and Water Conservation District

 Phone: 763-689-3271 or Email: mremer@isantiswcd.org

-Or

-Tiffany Determan: Isanti Soil and Water Conservation District

-Phone: 763-689-3271 or Email: tdeterman@isantiswcd.org